fabric8io-attic/base-images/java/templates/README.md

     # ...
     export JAVA_OPTIONS="$JAVA_OPTIONS $(agent-bond-opts)"
-    # .... us JAVA_OPTIONS when starting your app, e.g. as Tomcat does
+    # .... use JAVA_OPTIONS when starting your app, e.g. as Tomcat does

 The following versions and defaults are used: